 New Mexico's 304,000 hunters and recreational anglers spend $579 million annually and support 7,695 jobs.
-Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in New Mexico are members of the Congressional Sportsmen’s Caucus, Governor Susana Martinez and the New Mexico Legislative Sportsmen’s Caucus.
+Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in New Mexico are members of the New Mexico Legislative Sportsmen’s Caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in New Mexico please contact Inter-Mountain Western States Coordinator Ellary TuckerWilliams.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in New Mexico, please contact Rocky Mountain States Senior Coordinator Ellary TuckerWilliams.

 Congressional Sportsmen's Caucus